2cz5/Python-Image-Clicker/README.md

 - `threshold`: Adjusts the sensitivity of image recognition.
 Higher values result in stricter matching.
 - `click_delay`: Specifies the delay (in seconds) between consecutive clicks.
 - `killswitch_key`: Defines the key to activate the killswitch and terminate the script.

+### Contributing:
+Contributions are welcome!
+Feel free to open an issue or submit a pull request.

 ## Credits
 - **Author**: 2cz5